slok/kahoy/docs-src/content/topics/concepts.md

 - `core/v1/ServiceAccount/monitoring/grafana`
 - `networking.k8s.io/v1beta1/Ingress/monitoring/grafana`

-> Note: Because resources are identified by its `type`, `ns`, and `name`, you can move around in files without affecting how Kahoy will identify them.
+> Note: Because resources are identified by their `type`, `ns`, and `name`, you can safely move them around between files and it will not affect how Kahoy identifies them.

 ## Group